 Here are some interesting Mexico Facts which were chosen and researched by kids especially for kids.

-Mexico is located on the North American continent and shares borders with the USA in the north and Belize and Guatemala in the south.
-The border between Mexico and the USA is the second longest border in the world and is about 3,155km/2,000 miles long.
+Mexico is located on the North American continent and shares borders with the USA in the North and Belize and Guatemala in the South.

 Below you can see a map of Mexico, click on the map to zoom in to see more cities and detailed information.